One of southern Louisiana's first great recording artists was Creole accordionist and singer Amédé Ardoin.

 Ardoin’s music was widely disseminated in southern Louisiana through a series of commercial recordings released by the Columbia label between 1930 and 1934.
 Some of these records found Ardoin accompanied by the great Cajun fiddler Dennis McGee.
 Such an interracial collaboration was unusual during an era when the two would almost surely have been barred from performing together in public.
 Ironically, a racial incident ended Ardoin’s career, around 1939, when he was severely beaten after a white woman wiped his face with her handkerchief.
 Mentally incapacitated from the attack, Ardoin spent the rest of his life in a state mental hospital.

 Ardoin’s music deeply influenced two important (and, in turn, influential) midcentury musicians: the Cajun accordionist Iry LeJeune and the Creole accordionist Clifton Chenier.
 Chenier forged the zydeco sound that is still heard today by blending Cajun and Creole folk aesthetics into his interpretations of mainstream African-American blues and R&B, which he sang in French.
 LeJeune’s high-pitched emotional singing and passionate accordion playing continue to resonate in contemporary Cajun music.

 The legacy of Amédé Ardoin also resonates today through the fourth-generation activity of his descendants.
-His nephew, Alphonse “Bois-sec” Ardoin (1915–2007) remained active into the new millennium, while, at this writing, his great-great nephew, Chris Ardoin, leads a very popular zydeco band called NuStep.
+His nephew, Alphonse “Bois-sec” Ardoin (1915–2007) remained active into the new millennium, while his great-great nephew, Chris Ardoin, leads a very popular zydeco band called NuStep.
 Chris Ardoin’s full, electrified band bursts with youthful enthusiasm, but it does not surpass the power of Amédé Ardoin’s unadorned recordings, which jump across the decades with their passion and urgency.